The Sun (United Kingdom): Far-right conspiracy incident

-2019 election
+2019 general election

-In the December 2019 election The Sun endorsed the Conservative Party.
+In the 2019 UK general election The Sun endorsed the Conservative Party.

 Wagatha Christie trial

 On 9 October 2019, Coleen Rooney made a Twitter post saying that stories from her private Instagram account were being leaked to The Sun.
 In order to determine who was selling the information, she restricted access to her Instagram stories and planted a number of fake stories; the only viewer of these posts was an account belonging to Rebekah Vardy.
 The fake stories were published in The Sun.
 Rooney's tweet went viral and was dubbed "Wagatha Christie", a portmanteau of the term "WAG" and the mystery writer Agatha Christie.
 Vardy denied these claims and stated that her Instagram account had been hacked.
 As a result, Vardy sued Rooney for libel.
 Rooney asked Vardy to not take the case to court which she rejected.
 Therefore, it became Rooney's responsibility to prove Vardy was personally responsible for leaking stories to The Sun, or convince the judge that publication of the allegation was in the public interest.